This guide is to help administrators configure RStudio Package Manager (RSPM) for your use cases.

 In addition to a production repository, some organizations allow advanced R users to access "bleeding edge" versions of packages available on GitHub.

 To make packages from GitHub available to R users, execute the following commands:

-# Create a Git source: rspm create source --type=git --name=github # Add the GitHub version of ggplot2: rspm add --source=github --git-url=https://github.com/tidyverse/ggplot2.git --git-build-trigger=commits # Sync CRAN: rspm sync --wait # Create a repository, and subscribe it to the GitHub source and CRAN: rspm create repo --name=bleeding-edge --descrption='CRAN supplemented with bleeding edge packages from GitHub, not for production use!' rspm subscribe --repo=bleeding-edge --source=github rspm subscribe --repo=bleeding-edge --source=cran
+# Create a Git source: rspm create source --type=git --name=github # Create a Git builder to track the GitHub version of ggplot2: rspm create git-builder --source=github --url=https://github.com/tidyverse/ggplot2.git --build-trigger=commits # Sync CRAN: rspm sync # Create a repository, and subscribe it to the GitHub source and CRAN: rspm create repo --name=bleeding-edge --descrption='CRAN supplemented with bleeding edge packages from GitHub, not for production use!' rspm subscribe --repo=bleeding-edge --source=github rspm subscribe --repo=bleeding-edge --source=cran

 The result of these steps is a repository that contains:

 In the example above, the ordering of the source subscriptions is important.

 cran source and the

 ggplot2 is requested, RSPM looks in the order of the subscriptions.

 ggplot2is in the set of bleeding edge packages, RSPM finds